 My experience on the BSc Business Enterprise course has given me valuable insights into business, which have helped greatly in my accountancy training and work.
 I am able to understand the problems encountered by the owners and managers of companies and can also see where our firm can help our business customers.”

 The Kingham Scholarship

-The University of Buckingham is offering one budding entrepreneur the chance to win a scholarship to study a unique two-year BSc Business Enterprise degree worth over £25,000.
+The University of Buckingham is offering one budding entrepreneur the chance to win a scholarship to study a unique two-year BSc Business Enterprise degree worth over £15,000.
 Find out more >

-- High Achiever Scholarship
+High Achiever Scholarship

-We offer a reduction of £2,500 on your tuition fees if you achieve ABB or above in your A levels (or equivalent) excluding General Studies.
+We offer a reduction of £2,000 per annum if you achieve AAB or above in your A levels (or equivalent) excluding General Studies.
 This scholarship is dependent on your making Buckingham your firm choice.
 It will be reviewed after your preliminary and subsequent examinations and will continue if your average mark is in the upper second or first class.

 We guarantee on-campus accommodation to all new students for their first four terms of study, as long as it is booked and paid for in good time, so you’re assured of a safe and secure home from home when you arrive at the University.
 Most new students choose this option.